American Paint - Horse Breed & Info

 There have been a few outstanding bloodlines in the Paint Horse breed that were not founded by registered Quarter Horses, although their Quarter Horse ancestry was obvious, but most of today's Paint Horses have a pedigree that goes back to AQHA horses, or T.B. horses, in all lines.

 Today American Paint Horses are found in backyards, trails, competition, jumping and on the race track.
 Paint Horses have won the top events in many fields, including World Championships, in NCHA, NRHA, and NRCHA.
-The combination of conformation, combined with performance, temperament and all that magical color has made the Paint one of the most popular horses in the country.

 Other HSC pages that offer information about the American Paint: horses, breeding, industry supplies, etc.